-The TNC is available either as a compact version or with a separate display unit and operating panel.
-Both TNC variants come with a 15-inch TFT color flat-panel display.
+The TNC is shipped with a 19-inch TFT flat-panel display.

 1 Header

 When the TNC is on, the selected operating modes are shown in the screen header: the machining mode at the left and the programming mode at right.
 The currently active operating mode is displayed in the larger box, where the dialog prompts and TNC messages also appear (unless the TNC is showing only graphics).